jcarbolynn/inventory-emails/README.md

-trigger runs program once a week if items are below a threshold unique to each item (info can be found in sheet 2) sends email for each item to order more and includes how much of each item we have
+trigger runs program once a week if items are below a threshold unique to each item (info can be found in sheet 2) sends email for each item to order more and includes how much of each item we have TO FIX: if multiple items need to be restocked, sends multiple emails; want to condense information into one email with all items needing to be bought